Northern Navajo Medical Center (NNMC)

 - Special qualities/characteristics 20% (Including personality, motivation, professionalism, communication skills, willingness to learn, attitude, ability to work as part of a team, etc.)

-The resident will obtain his/her own housing in Farmington, NM (25 miles) or Cortez, CO (42 miles).
-Bus and/or shuttle services are available.
+The resident is responsible to obtain his/her own housing in Farmington, NM (30 miles) or Cortez, CO (40 miles).

 Local Activities & Attractions